 Maybe.
 It was Virgin media.
 They purchased the rights to use Success Kid in their advertising campaigns.
 That was back in 2012.
 One thing that might be useful for listeners to know is you can find images that you already have permission to use with sites like pexels.com, you can use the Creative Commons search.
 From there you can get to the Creative Commons licensed photos on Flickr, on Google Images, etc. and so you’re somewhat protected there although you’re gonna have to see if that’s the actual source or it’s just somebody who’s reusing it and they weren’t the creator of it.
 There is Creative Commons license but they don’t really have the rights to say, “Yeah, you have the right to use that particular picture.”

-One way you could check, there’s like a search where you can get to, I think it’s image.hp is part of the URL, probably I have to put this in show notes.
+One way you could check, there’s like a search where you can get to, I think it’s image.hp is part of the URL.

 Yeah, it’s just built right into the interface.
 You go to images.google.com and then you click on the little icon of a camera at the end of the search box and that’s where you can specify the URL or you can upload an image.